 Commission adjustments and accounting integrations

-If you use an accounting integration, the fees listed there won't match the ones in the Payment report.
-That's because accounting integrations pull information the day after the payment, but we update that payment 3 days later once we have real fees.
+If you use an accounting integration, the fees listed will match the ones in the Payment report but only with the fee total net or fee total column, as accounting integration will pull estimated fees.
+It probably won't be possible to match it with the real charged fees presented in adjusted total fee net.
+That's because accounting integrations pull information the day after the payment, but we update that payment three days later once we have the real fees.

 To check that the numbers match between the Payment report and your accounting software, schedule a daily export of the Payment report at the same time your accounting software pulls data.